James M. Derwinski

 CEO/Executive Director

 As CEO/Executive Director of Metra, James M. Derwinski oversees one of the nation’s largest, busiest and most complex commuter rail systems.
-Metra, which has 242 stations, 11 routes and some 1,200 miles of track, serves as an economic engine that extends far beyond its service area.
+With 243 stations, 11 routes and some 1,200 miles of track, Metra serves as an economic engine that extends far beyond its service area.

 A longtime champion of public transportation, Mr. Derwinski is both a founder and chairman of the Commuter Rail Coalition (CRC), an advocacy organization that launched in 2019.
-The CRC is an association of commuter rail agencies, operators and other interested parties acting together to educate and engage stakeholders on the importance and value commuter railroads bring to the nation as a whole and the communities they serve.
-Throughout the CRC’s crucial first two years, Mr. Derwinski has steered the direction of the association as Chairman of the Board of Directors, invested in the association’s growth and impact, and has represented the CRC on Capitol Hill, before House and Senate Committees, and in the media.
+CRC is an association of commuter rail agencies, operators and other interested parties acting together to educate and engage stakeholders on the importance and value commuter railroads bring to the nation as a whole and the communities they serve.

-Also, Mr. Derwinski is a member of the American Public Transportation Association Board of Directors (APTA), serving on several key committees; is a member on the Safety Operations and Management Committee of the Association of American Railroads; and the Transportation Technology Center, Inc. Board of Directors.
+Also, Mr. Derwinski is a member of the American Public Transportation Association Board of Directors (APTA), serving on several key committees; is a member of the Safety Operations and Management Committee of the Association of American Railroads; serves on the MxV Rail Board of Directors; is Chairman of Illinois High Speed Rail Commission; and was recently named a member of the first-ever Passenger Rail Advisory Committee for the Surface Transportation Board.

 Image